-21. Showmanship classes will be uniform for all divisions with two age classes and decided during class judging.
+21. Showmanship classes will be uniform for all divisions with three age classes and decided at the judges discretion.

-Senior Division - Youth in the 9th grade or higher
+Senior Division - 9th grade to 12th grade

 22. If a tag comes out or is otherwise lost, it is the responsibility of the exhibitor to notify